 Not paying attention to the Hen’s preferences

 This is the most common mistake that turns hen’s parties into a nightmare for the bride.
 While pranks are nice, make sure the day (or weekend) is completely dedicated to what the bride loves.
-An alcohol binge is not the idea of fun for everyone.
+An alcohol binge or a male stripper from Sydney are not fun for everyone.
 If you know the bride well, think about the kind of activities she would enjoy, and make the day about her, not about the party.

 Getting the Hen too drunk